VietnamKnowledge

 • If you do use an agent, verify their company registration before paying anything.

-• If an offer sounds unusually convenient — a five-year permit, a digital nomad visa, guaranteed approval — research the official immigration authority's website first.
+• If an offer sounds unusually convenient — a five-year permit, a digital nomad visa, promised approval — research the official immigration authority's website first.
 If you cannot find the visa class described there, it likely does not exist in the form being sold.

 • Use a credit card rather than a bank transfer for any agency fees; it gives you more dispute options.